Copperzilla Logo

 6. Screw connection

-Now carefully plug the fan cable onto the pins at the bottom of the motherboard.
+Now carefully plug the fan cable onto the pins at the bottom end of the mainboard.

-You can then push the fan all the way up towards the display so that it sticks out slightly to increase performance even further.
-This also passively cools the voltage converter.
+Then you can push the fan all the way up towards the display so that it slightly protrudes to further increase performance.
+This way, the voltage converter is also passively cooled.

-Now that heat generation has been reduced to a minimum, you can adjust the frequency in your AxeOS dashboard to generate even more hashes per second.
+Now that heat generation has been maximally reduced, you can adjust the frequency in your AxeOS Dashboard to generate even more hashes per second.

 Our recommendation: